Welcome to our 52 Weeks to a Simplified and Organized Home Challenge.

-- If at all possible, I wouldn’t allow yourself to get more than 2 weeks behind or off track.
+- If at all possible, don’t allow yourself to get more than 2 weeks behind or off track.
 If you find yourself off track at all, simply pick back up the following week and get started again.

 - I highly encourage you to let go of “someday” items.
 As in “someday” I’m going to…make a quilt…finish that scrapbook….give that tiny bookcase a makeover…craft that Christmas gift…frame that old poster.
 You know which “someday” items you’re holding onto and we do too!
-If you don’t have a solid plan in the next few weeks to tackle a specific project with those items – let it go.
+If you don’t have a solid game plan in the next week to take action on a specific project with those items – let it go.

 - If you plan to hold a yard sale with your home décor or clothing items, set a date, organize, tag, and designate a collection space for only those items that are going to be resold.
 Taking care of those tasks will save you time in the long run.
 Otherwise, you’re just moving piles of clutter from one room to the next.

 - Donate gently used items and recycle as much as you can each week.
 If you plan to donate items, give yourself a specific day each week you’ll drop the items off at the donation center.
 That way, they’re not cluttering up your front door.
 We drop off donations on the same day we pick up groceries!

 Here is a look at the schedule we’ll be using over the next 52 weeks…